Your AI Content Has a People Problem

 Tone for sensitive contexts.
 Anything that touches people's emotions, their jobs, their growth, their sense of belonging, needs a human read.
 Not to soften hard messages, but to make sure the tone matches what the moment actually calls for.
 There's a big difference between clear and cold.

 Accountability.
 When content is AI-assisted and human-reviewed, and you say so, something interesting happens: it often builds trust rather than undermining it.
 Transparency about your process signals integrity.
 The note "AI-assisted, human-refined" isn't a disclaimer.
 It's a credibility marker.
+This is one of the core principles behind human-centered AI content operations — humans don't just approve the output, they own it.

 What This Looks Like in Practice